What browser audio editing is good for

 Privacy model

-SoundSlicr is designed around local browser processing for the MVP.
+SoundSlicr is designed around local browser processing for the current version.
 There are no accounts, no billing, no saved cloud projects, and no intended upload step for audio processing.
 That model is useful for everyday privacy, but you should still use trusted devices and avoid processing files you should not handle.

 The browser still controls file selection, microphone permission, audio playback, downloads, and local storage.
 SoundSlicr keeps those interactions visible and task-specific.